TheRenegadeCoder/sample-programs/archive/c++/README.md

 # Sample Programs in C++

-Welcome to the Sample Programs in C++!
+Welcome to Sample Programs in C++!

 ## Sample Programs